Your pain threshold

 You wouldn't want to be sensitive only to very hot water; you want to feel any heat as soon as it appears.

-Your pain threshold may change depending on external and internal pressures, such as stress or being tired.
+Your pain threshold may change depending on external and internal pressures, such as stress or fatigue.

 How high is your pain threshold? - Rate it.